Creating call sheets

 but will also be forwarded to the email inbox of everyone in your team list, including team members that have been invited but who haven’t yet logged on.

-If you like to print your call sheet, either as a pdf to email or to print on paper, just hit the print icon in the toolbar.
 Your printed call sheet will look like a traditional call sheet (but nicer) and not like a printout from the online version.
-Read more about printed call sheets.